phantastichuy18/old1/README.md

 1. Download the .py file from here
-2. Open Windows PowerShell or Command Prompt:
+2. Open Windows PowerShell or Command Prompt
 3. Run this .py file through the command `python name.py` (change the name to the appropriate file name)